nhsuk/nhsapp-frontend/docs/get-started/github-and-heroku.md

 Prototypes should be stored as repositories in the [GitHub NHS Digital](https://github.com/NHSDigital) organisation account.

-You can find guidance on how to [get access to GitHub NHS Digital organisation](https://nhs.sharepoint.com/:u:/r/sites/X26_EngineeringCOE/SitePages/GitHub-User---how-to-request-access.aspx?csf=1&web=1&e=7WzUKB) on SharePoint.
+You can find guidance on how to [get access to the GitHub NHS Digital organisation](https://nhs.sharepoint.com/:u:/r/sites/X26_EngineeringCOE/SitePages/GitHub-User---how-to-request-access.aspx?csf=1&web=1&e=7WzUKB) on SharePoint.

 ### Naming your prototype in GitHub